sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/02-consul/README.md

 + Build three hosts running Docker and then run Consul on each (this illustrates how resiliency and failover works with Consul).
 + Build services that we'll register with Consul and then query that data from another service

+However, right now only the standalone, one-node Consule is available.

 ### Running a Consul cluster in Docker
 **in-progress**